pizzawarrior/pizzawarrior-portfolio.github.io/README.md

 ## www.codebyian.com
-A simple portfolio for selected personal coding projects
+A simple portfolio for selected personal coding projects.
+This will be updated as new projects are completed.

 ### Tech Used:
 - HTML